Table of contents

 1. Click Add Rule, select Send LDAP Attributes as Claims, and type whatever name you like for the rule, such as "E-mail to E-mail".

 4. For incoming, select E-Mail Address.
 For outgoing claim type, select Name ID.
 For the outgoing name ID format, select Email.
-Verify that Pass through all claim values is selected, then click Finish.
+Verify that Pass through all claim values is selected, and then click Finish.

 Group claim

-1. Click Add Rule. select Send Group Membership as a Claim, and type whatever name you like for the rule, such as "Group Membership".
+1. Click Add Rule, select Send Group Membership as a Claim, and type whatever name you like for the rule, such as "Group Membership".

 Name mapping